Rurusetto/rurusetto/content/posts/hishigata/index.md

   - Less Zoom...
     - Decreases speed .75x.
   - Score Multiplier: 0.30x
-  - Click the icon again will be *Daycore Mod* : Whoaaaaa...
+  - Click the icon again for*Daycore Mod* : Whoaaaaa...
     - Decreases speed .75x and lowers audio pitch.

 - ![No Fail Icon](mod-icon/no-fail-mod.png) No Fail
   - You can't fail, no matter what.
-    - Make it impossoble to fail.
+    - Makes it impossoble to fail.
   - Score Multiplier: 0.50x

 ### difficulty increase